TodorovaTeodora/CypressE2ETesting/README.md

 This application is used to practice UI Automation with Cypress.

-The test files are located in the "cypress" folder.
+The test files are located in the "cypress/e2e" folder.